mvlwn/validator-form/README.md

 ### Default errorlist

-The errorlist will be an UL element with all the errors inside LI elements.
-The default output will look like this:
+By default the errorlist will be a list.
+The output will look like this:

 ```
   <form id="myform" action="#" method="post" onsubmit="return false;">